HildoBijl/stepwise/frontend/src/ui/inputs/fieldInputs/textInputs/PrecisionNumberInput/README.md

-# FloatInput
+# PrecisionNumberInput

 ## Return type

-The return type is a `Float` object.
+The return type is a `PrecisionNumber` object.
 It has various properties.

 - `number`: The number it represents.
 - `significantDigits`: How many significant digits it has.